mhudner/EventTrackerProject/README.md

 </head>
 <body>

-# EventTrackerProject
+# Event Tracker Project

 ## Description of Project

-Event Tracker is a weekend project aimed at creating a RESTful API for tracking various events or activities.
-We were told to create a single table with trackable data
+Event Tracker is a weekend project aimed at creating a RESTful API for monitoring various events or activities.
+We were asked to create a single table with trackable fields of data.
+I chose to inventory books I've read, I'm in the process of reading or books I own and would like to read in the future.

 ## Technologies Used